Aetopia/Stonecutter/README.md

 Now the game is capped at 3× the monitor's refresh rate.

-So what's exactly going on here?
+So what's exactly going on here when `IDXGISwapchain::Present(0, 0)` is called?

-- Desktop Window Manager has an application implicitly synchronize with the monitor's refresh rate when `IDXGISwapchain::Present(0, 0)` is called.
+- Desktop Window Manager is forcing the game to synchronize with the monitor's refresh rate or use V-Sync.

-- Additionally the maximum framerate is determined by what amount of buffers being used.
+- The maximum framerate is determined by the buffer count.

 ### Fix
-Knowing that the issue is being induced implicitly enabled V-Sync, shouldn't there be a way to disable it?
+Knowing that the issue is being induced by implicitly forced V-Sync, shouldn't there be a way to disable it?

 By using `DXGI_PRESENT_ALLOW_TEARING` & `DXGI_SWAP_CHAIN_FLAG_ALLOW_TEARING`, an application can notify Desktop Window Manager that it allows screen tearing & shouldn't synchronize with the monitor's refresh rate.